People of Northwest Public Radio

 Northwest Public Radio Local Content and Services Report

-Northwest Public Radio (NWPR) continually seeks to produce and present quality programs that expand horizons, stimulate thinking and encourage discovery.
+Northwest Public Radio continually seeks to produce and present quality programs that expand horizons, stimulate thinking and encourage discovery.
 We continue to make strides in local and regional news reporting, most significantly by integrating student journalists into the newsroom.
 NWPR has also given attention to digital distribution of regional news via internet and smart phones.
-News stories must be produced for digital as well as broadcast distribution so audiences have access to programming in a variety of platforms.
-In addition to its on-air broadcast, NWPR provides free access to content on digital and social media platforms such as a website, Facebook, Twitter, Tumblr and smartphone apps.
-Listeners have access to provide feedback through these digital channels, as well as through email and a toll-free phone line.
-NWPR’s free community calendar on its website allows the public to advertise events, and also learn about community and other events in the region.
-This past year Northwest Public Radio sponsored events across the region to engage the general public.
-These included an extensive StoryCorps event in Yakima, a debate in Tri Cities on the future of renewable energy with Ira Flatow and a panel of experts, and annual Murrow Symposium events in Seattle and Pullman.
+News stories must be produced for digital as well as broadcast distribution so audiences have access to programming in a variety of methods.
+In addition to its on-air broadcast, NWPR provides free access to content on digital and social media platforms such as a website, Facebook, twitter, tumblr and smart phone apps.
+Listeners have access to provide feedback through these communication channels as well as email and toll free phone lines.
+NWPR provides a free online community calendar via its website where the public can advertise and also learn about community and other events in the region.
+This past year Northwest Public Radio sponsored events all across the region to engage the general public including partnering with The Broadway Center for Performing Arts in Tacoma to bring the NPR program From the Top to the Rialto Theater, highlighting and fostering the talent of youth and bringing great musical performances to the community.
+Northwest Public Radio continued its support of the annual Murrow Symposium events in Seattle and Pullman

 2. Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you’re connected across the community and engaged with other important organizations in the area.

-NWPR seeks to connect with communities across the region.
-For more than a decade NWPR has been a member of the Northwest News Network, which shares news reports with other public media outlets across the region including KUOW, Oregon Public Broadcasting, KPLU, Boise State Radio, KLCC, Jefferson Public Radio and Spokane Public Radio.
-NWPR has partnered with Clover Park Technical College in Tacoma to manage and program KVTI-FM, providing a vital NPR and Classical service in the South Sound region.
-Similarly, NWPR has partnered with the Yakima School District to manage and program KYVT-FM to bring more local and national news to residents in central Washington.
-NWPR has partnered with Whitman College and Broadway Center for Performing Arts to bring TEDx events to Walla Walla and Tacoma.
-Our partnership with the Yakima Valley Museum brought the StoryCorps mobile recording booth to Yakima.
-And in conjunction with The Edward R. Murrow College of Communication at Washington State University, NWPR provides learning experiences for students of journalism, media and communications.
+Northwest Public Radio seeks to connect with communities across the region.
+For more than a decade Northwest Public Radio has been a member of the Northwest News Network sharing news reports with other public media outlets across the region including KUOW, Oregon Public Broadcasting, KPLU, Boise State Radio, KLCC, Jefferson Public Radio and Spokane Public Radio.
+NWPR has partnered with Clover Park Technical College in Tacoma to manage and program KVTI-FM providing a vital NPR and Classical service in the South Puget Sound region, and in a similar fashion NWPR has partnered with Yakima School District to manage and program KYVT-FM to bring more local and national news service to residents in central Washington.
+NWPR has partnered with The Yakima Valley Community Foundation, The Knight Foundation and Spanish language public radio station KDNA in a bilingual reporting collaborative to increase access to journalism in the Hispanic communities of central Washington state.
+NWPR in cooperation with The Edward R. Murrow College of Communication at WSU launched a new jazz radio station.
+With oversight by NWPR, and run by a student team, KJEM provides a unique service to the Pullman/Moscow community, and also provides learning experiences for journalism and media students.